chinapedia/wikipedia.abstract.en/Page/Mental_disorder.md

 Management

-Tornow_Pritzhagen_10.jpg-training for people with mental disorders]]
+-training for people with mental disorders]]

 Treatment and support for mental disorders is provided in psychiatric hospitals, clinics or a range of community mental health services.
 In some countries services are increasingly based on a recovery approach, intended to support individual's personal journey to gain the kind of life they want.